Alejandroslab/xbar-Plugins/README.md

 Example
 cd Plugins/Enabled

-# Enable spotify plugin
+-- Enable spotify plugin
 ln -s ../Music/spotify.10s.sh

-# Enable uptime plugin and change update interval to 30 seconds
-ln -s ../System/uptime.1m.sh uptime.30s.sh
+-- Enable uptime plugin and change update interval to 30 seconds ln -s ../System/uptime.1m.sh uptime.30s.sh
 Then select the Enabled folder in your BitBar preferences.

-Resetting Plugin Directory
+# Resetting Plugin Directory
 In case you made the mistake of choosing a directory with thousands of files as the plugin directory and BitBar getting stuck forever, do this from terminal to reset it:

 defaults delete com.matryer.BitBar

-Contributing

-Help us solve bugs or build new features.
-If you want to contribute a plugin, please head over to the Plugin repository and submit a pull request.
-Be sure to read our guide to writing plugins below.

-Writing plugins
+# Writing plugins
 We're always looking for new plugins, so please send us pull requests if you write anything cool or useful.

 Join the conversation with plugin authors and BitBar maintainers on Slack.